The Technical Release Team

 What we do today

-One way to understand the role of the TRT is to think of it as a form of Site Reliability Engineer for OpenShift payloads.
-Our goal is to ensure the highest sustainable rate of development.
-We define sustainable as not letting regressions compound and therefore our aim is to catch them as quickly as possible (hours not days).
-In the same way a SRE might need to revert a change or apply a patch to disable a feature in light of an outage, at times we work with teams to revert changes that can be proven to have introduced a regression.
+The TRT can be thought of as a form of Site Reliability Engineering for OpenShift quality.
+Our goal is to ensure the highest sustainable rate of development, but no higher.
+We define sustainable as not letting regressions compound and therefore our aim is to catch them as quickly as possible.
+In the same way a SRE might need to revert a change or apply a patch to disable a feature in light of an outage, we work with teams to revert changes that can be proven to have introduced a regression.
+We allow an error budget based on historical pass rates, and once in violation of that budget components are flagged as regressed, alerts start firing, and TRT becomes engaged to attempt to find the source of the problem.

 Why are regressions happening anyway?
 Why not catch them pre-merge?